thisisqubika/guides/style/objective-c/README.md

 UIButton * setBut;
 ```

-A two letter prefix (e.g., `MO`) should always be used for class names.
+A two letter prefix (e.g., `PF`) should always be used for class names.
 Prefix can be set when the project is created, and will be added automatically to all new classes.
 A two letter prefix (e.g., `NS`) is [reserved for use by Apple](https://developer.apple.com/library/mac/documentation/Cocoa/Conceptual/ProgrammingWithObjectiveC/DefiningClasses/DefiningClasses.html#//apple_ref/doc/uid/TP40011210-CH3-SW12).

 Properties and local variables should be camel-case with the leading word being lowercase.